habitat-sh/habitat/www/source/docs/run-packages-security.html.md

        hab ring key generate yourringname

 2. Copy the key file to the environment where the supervisor will run, into the `/hab/cache/keys` directory.
 Ensure that it has the appropriate permissions so only the supervisor can read it.
-3. Start the supervisor with the `-r` parameter, specifying the name of the ring key to use.
+3. Start the supervisor with the `-r` or `--ring` parameter, specifying the name of the ring key to use.

        hab start --ring yourringname yourorigin/yourapp